fparpas/Workshop-Build-Intelligent-Apps/Student/Challenge-03.md

  [< Previous Challenge](./Challenge-02.md) - **[Home](../README.md)**

 ## Introduction
-This hand on session will gide you through the process of building, configuring, and deploying a copilot with prompt flow
+This hand on session will guide you through the process of building, configuring, and deploying a copilot with prompt flow

 ## Description
 You will use generative AI and prompt flow to build, configure, and deploy a copilot for your retail company called Contoso.
 Your retail company specializes in outdoor camping gear and clothing.